purescript/spago/README.md

 VSCode users are recommended to use the [Purescript IDE](purescript-ide) extension for seamless experiences with automatic rebuilds.

-Users of other editors, e.g. vim, emacs, can make use of the underlying [LSP plugin](purescript-language-server).
+Users of other editors, e.g. vim, emacs, etc., can make use of the underlying [LSP plugin](purescript-language-server).

 If you want a very simple drop in replacement for `spago test --watch`, you can use a general purpose tool such as [watchexec](watchexec).
 Example: